The Role Of Nurses In Nursing Homes During COVID-19

 One of the ways we have found that actually helps prevent the spread of the coronavirus is through aggressive hand washing and social distancing.
 But memory-impaired patients need frequent reminding.
 Yet another reason why we need lower nurse to patient staffing ratios in nursing homes, especially now during the COVID-19 pandemic.

-Nursing Homes Have the Same Personal Protective Equipment (PPE) Shortages That Other Us Hospitals Have
+Nursing Homes Have the Same Personal Protective Equipment (PPE) Shortages as Do Hospitals

 Not only may it take longer to realize that an elderly patient has COVID-19 due to delayed inflammatory response, but many nurses are working without proper PPE to protect themselves and their patients from contracting the virus.